Doing Business in Portugal

 Portugal is a key proponent of renewable and sustainable energy sources, as proved by its founding in 2001 the E4 Policy (Energy Efficiency and Endogenous Energies).
 As well as looking for sustainable options for future energy sources, and so helping to slow climate change by reducing gas emissions , the programme was also designed to increase Portugal’s competitive status on the world economic stage.
 In the next ten years, the programme will focus on the supply and demand sides of energy efficiency, and the use of endogenous energy.
 Portugal currently uses such renewable energy sources as hydropower, wind power and geothermal energy.

-Telephone interpretation is helpful for clients who cannot travel to their counterparts’ country but still wish, for example, to hold business discussions or communicate progress updates.
-At TJC Global, we are pleased to provide you with professionally qualified interpreters worldwide in almost any selected language combination.
+Telephone interpretation is helpful for clients who cannot travel to their counterparts’ countries but still wish, for example, to hold business discussions or communicate progress updates.
+At TJC Global, we are pleased to provide professionally qualified interpreters worldwide in almost any selected language combination.

 Simultaneous interpreting (also available with Video Remote Interpretation (VRI))

 is used for international conferences, critical business discussions, seminars & symposiums.
 In this case, two to three interpreters are usually situated in a booth, away from the audience, and take turns to interpret at high speed, changing over every 15-20 minutes to avoid fatigue.